balvig/bricks/button/README.md

 ### Inbox
 - `ping`
   - Responds with `pong`
-  - Saves Gateway MAC to flash
+  - Saves Gateway MAC to flash for later usage

 ### Outbox
 - `pong`